Tomato confit is slow-roasted tomatoes in the oven with olive oil, garlic, a pinch of sugar, and dried or fresh herbs.

 - 20 ounces cherry tomatoes or other small tomatoes

-- 2 tablespoons olive oil extra virgin
+- 2 tablespoons extra virgin olive oil

 - 2 tablespoons sugar

-- 3 cloves garlic
+- 2 cloves garlic (optional)

-- 1 teaspoon salt or more to taste
+- 1 teaspoon salt

 - 2 teaspoons dried oregano or thyme

-- Slow roast in the oven for at least 1 hour and 30 minutes at 300F or 150C.
-The confit tomatoes should be very soft when they come out of the oven.
+- Slow roast in the oven for about 1 hour and 30 minutes at 300°F or 150°C.